dsgrid/dsgrid/doc/data_format.md

 ```

 - `dataset_dimension_mapping` (optional): defines the conversion mapping from base data file dimensions to dataset dimensions (e.g., ComStock locational multipliers)
-- `Project_dimension_mapping` (optional): defines the conversion mapping from dataset dimensions to project dimensions <span style="color:red">(is this a type of association table?)</span> (e.g., mapping to convert from dataset spatial resolution to project spatial resolution)
+- `Project_dimension_mapping` (optional): defines the conversion mapping from dataset dimensions to Base Dimensions <span style="color:red">(is this a type of association table?)</span> (e.g., mapping to convert from dataset spatial resolution to project spatial resolution)
 - `scaling_factor_table(s)` (optional): store scaling factors for data disaggregation from one dimension to another

 ### Data Partitioning